 - Finishing touches include white dots for the bases

 And there you have it– baseball cookies for the team!
 I shared this batch at my son’s baseball team party over the summer.
 They were a festive addition to the celebration.

 A great reason to make decorated baseball cookies is to celebrate a birthday.
 If your family is celebrating a sports themed birthday party, print these thank you labels for baseball party favors.

-Access my FREE Printables Library by joining my mailing list at the bottom of this page.
-You’ll receive the password via email and will be able to download a sheet of 12 labels that you can print at home.
+Access my FREE Printables Library and join my mailing list.
+You’ll be able to download a sheet of 12 labels that you can print at home.
 These labels are perfect for party favors or to make your own thank you notes.